keithalewis/math/opm.md

 \newcommand\BB{\mathcal{B}}
 \newcommand\GG{\mathcal{G}}

-Let $I$ be the set of market _instruments_ available over a time period and $\Omega$ be the set of possible outcomes.
+The _One Period Model_ consists of a set or market _instruments_, $I$, available to trade at the beginning and the end of a period.
+The set of possible _outcomes_, $\Omega$, is what can happen over the period.
 The _prices_ at the beginning of the period are a vector $x\in\RR^I$[^1].
 The prices at the end of the period are a function $X\colon\Omega\to
 \RR^I$ where $X(\omega)\in\RR^I$ are the instrument prices if